Introduction / History

 The Bederia, also called the Bideryia, are one of the numerous Baggara tribes of northern Sudan that share many cultural characteristics and claim a common ancestry.
-All of them speak an Arabic dialect known as Baggari that can be understood by both Arabic and Sudanese Arabic speakers.
 Their name comes from the Arabic word bagar, which means "cow," and refers to the various Arab tribes in Sudan (and surrounding nations) which raise cattle.

 These Baggara tribes live in the plains of Sudan's Darfur, North Kordofan, and South Kordofan provinces.
 The region is well suited for grazing cattle and varies from sparse scrub lands in the northern areas to arid and semi-arid wilderness lands to wooded fields.
 It only rains during the wet season, primarily from June to September.